Tower Hamlets in Greater London, England, United Kingdom — Northwestern Europe (the British Isles)

 ( the text is also presented in six additional languages)

 Location.
 51° 30.501′ N, 0° 4.699′ W. Marker is in Tower Hamlets, England, in Greater London.
-Marker can be reached from the intersection of Tower Hill and Trinity Square, on the left when traveling west.
+It can be reached from the intersection of Tower Hill and Trinity Square, on the left when traveling west.
 Located on the Tower of London Plaza.
 Touch for map.
 Marker is in this post office area: Tower Hamlets, England EC3N 4DJ, United Kingdom.
 Touch for directions.

+Also see . . .
+1. Tower of London.
+(Submitted on May 13, 2018, by Michael Herrick of Southbury, Connecticut.)
 2. Tower of London on Wikipedia.
 (Submitted on May 13, 2018, by Michael Herrick of Southbury, Connecticut.)